-Google will also recognise your relationship with social media.
+Google will also recognize your relationship with social media.
 The size of your social media audience and the number of people sharing your content is a reliable way for them to establish your credibility.
-Having an active social presence where you are interactive, engaging and sharing content with others, naturally builds and stabilises your community, reputation and also your relationship with Google.
+Having an active social presence where you are interactive, engaging and sharing content with others, naturally builds and stabilizes your community, reputation and also your relationship with Google.

 So many review sites also carry information that it can be hard to track all the websites that you are listed on.
 It is imperative that all information offered is consistent and up to date.
 Having different information offered on different sites will only confuse potential customers and make it difficult for Google to identify your business and the correct information.

-Finally, take advantage of all Google has to offer.
+Finally, take advantage of all Google has to offer for correct brand management.
 It has many free resources such as Analytics, Google+ and Local Page – use everything you can to build on your business relationship now.